How do I know

-Hearing problems rarely cause discomfort or pain, and because the hearing loss process is gradual, it’s common to adapt to someone’s hearing loss without realizing it.
-If you think you or a loved one is experiencing hearing loss, ask yourself the following questions:
+Hearing problems rarely cause discomfort or pain, and because the hearing loss process is gradual, it’s common to adapt to hearing loss without realizing it.
+If you think you might be experiencing hearing loss, ask yourself the following questions:

-- Do I / they often ask people to repeat themselves?
+- Do I often ask people to repeat themselves?

-- Do I / they have trouble following conversations with more than two people?
+- Do I have trouble following conversations with more than two people?

-- Do I / they have difficulty hearing what is said unless facing the speaker?
+- Do I have difficulty hearing what is said unless facing the speaker?

-- Do I / they struggle to hear in crowded places like restaurants, malls and meeting rooms?
+- Do I struggle to hear in crowded places like restaurants, malls and meeting rooms?

-- Do I / they have a hard time hearing women or children?
+- Do I have a hard time hearing women or children?

-- Do I / they prefer the TV or radio volume louder than others?
+- Do I prefer the TV or radio volume louder than others?

-- Do I / they experience ringing or buzzing in the ears?
+- Do I experience ringing or buzzing in the ears?

-- Does it sound like other people are mumbling or slurring their words?
+- Do I think other people are mumbling or slurring their words?

-If you answered yes to several of these questions, chances are you suffer from hearing loss.
+If you answered yes to several of these questions, chances are you might be suffering from hearing loss.

-Hearing loss symptoms fall into several different categories – social, emotional and medical.
+Hearing loss symptoms fall into three main categories: social, emotional and medical.